ScriptJayT/ScriptJayT/README.md

 Not too bad,

 ⚡Fun fact: Recently I started writing some articles about scripting.
 Nothing too grand, but fun, for me to write, and -I hope- for you to read.
-I post them on [dev.to](https://dev.to/scriptjayt), if you're interested.
+I post them on <a href="https://dev.to/scriptjayt" target="_blank">dev.to</a>, if you're interested.

 ## My Work Environment 💻